akkinoc/intellij-idea-settings-2017/README.md

 ### Build, Execution, Deployment > Coverage

-* When new coverage is gathered
-    * Replace active suites with the new one
+* When new coverage is gathered: Replace active suites with the new one

 ### Languages & Frameworks > Schemas and DTDs

-* Ignored Schemas and DTDs:
+* Ignored Schemas and DTDs
     * "http://maven.apache.org/DECORATION/1.7.0": Add

 ### Languages & Frameworks > Markdown > Preview